mindspore.mint.scatter

 • input (Tensor) – The target tensor.
 The rank of input must be at least 1.

-• index (Tensor) – The index to do update operation whose data must be positive number with type of mindspore.int32 or mindspore.int64.
-Same rank as input .
-And accepted range is [-s, s) where s is the size along axis.
+• index (Tensor) – The index to do update operation whose data type must be mindspore.int32 or mindspore.int64.
+Same rank as input.

 • src (Tensor, float) – The data doing the update operation with input.
 Can be a tensor with the same data type as input or a float number to scatter.